fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 ## Telegram Bot Operations

-The Telegram bot runs alongside your web application in the same process.
-This ensures the bot stays online and shares resources with the website.
+The Telegram bot runs alongside your web application using a webhook-based approach, which is more reliable for cloud deployments like Digital Ocean.

 ### Bot Architecture

 - The bot uses the Telegraf library to interact with Telegram's API
-- It runs in polling mode, which is more reliable for most deployments
+- **Webhook mode**: Instead of polling, the bot uses webhooks, which is more suitable for cloud environments
-- The bot automatically runs database migrations on startup
+- Updates from Telegram are received through the `/api/telegram-webhook` endpoint
 - Error handling and graceful shutdown are managed by the combined server

+### How Webhook Mode Works

+1. When the server starts, it registers a webhook URL with Telegram
+2. Telegram sends updates (messages, commands) to the webhook URL
+3. The Next.js API endpoint processes these updates and responds to users
+4. This approach is more reliable in environments like Digital Ocean that may restrict persistent connections

 ### Testing the Bot